 I mean, I was a plant-based eater since 2013.
-I first stopped eating animal products for my health so hearing my ex-wife suggesting it is better to change my toothpaste to fluoride free was not something I completely rejected.
+I first stopped eating animal products for my health so hearing my ex-wife suggesting it is better to change my toothpaste to fluoride-free was not something I completely rejected.

 What pissed me off.

-The thing that really bothered me was the fact that I hadn’t even thought that I could be poisoning myself with other ways except food.
+The thing that really bothered me was the fact that I hadn’t even thought that I could be poisoning myself with other ways except for food.
 The though completely eluded me.
 If my ex-wife never pointed it out to me, I would still be using fluoride toothpaste.

-So what made me change my mindset in this occasion?
+So what made me change my mindset on this occasion?
 Was it the calm way and the fact that my ex-wife gave me information that supported her claims and also gave me an alternative?
 Was it the fact that I was so much in love with her that if she told me that eating charcoal was good for me, I would do that, too, just to please her?

 Was it a combination of my being more open to dietary changes for the last years that enabled me to be open to other changes like health product uses?
-It’s an interesting subject of how the human brain works as far as everyday interactions is concerned.
+It’s an interesting subject of how the human brain works as far as everyday interactions are concerned.

 The small interactions like washing your teeth, using a certain soap, wasting water or not, cooking with a specific way, and so many other everyday things we do, subconsciously most of the time, but accumulated together, define our way of living and how we will behave in the present and future!

-Another thing that I also changed because of my ex-wife was the fact I was using a petroleum-based cream to apply on my nipples and everywhere on my body when there is friction during running, namely under my arm pits and on my genital area.
+Another thing that I also changed because of my ex-wife was the fact I was using a petroleum-based cream to apply on my nipples and everywhere on my body when there is friction during running, namely under my armpits and on my genital area.

 I knew it was petroleum-based and I was actually inserting carcinogenic substances in my bloodstream through my skin.

 That’s another puzzle for me.
 Why on earth would I use this product?
 Well, there are a number of reasons.
-First, my neuron synapses had the information that petroleum is bad and also that there are petroleum based products like Vaseline, but it didn’t make the connection that petroleum can have deleterious and toxic effects on my health.
+First, my neuron synapses had the information that petroleum is bad and also that there are petroleum-based products like Vaseline, but it didn’t make the connection that petroleum can have deleterious and toxic effects on my health.

 I think this happened for a number of reasons.
 First, I was ignorant of what petroleum really is in these products.
 Second, it was cheap and convenient.
-Third, everyone I knew who were running were using it, too.
+Third, everyone I knew who were running was using it, too.
 It was also suggested in a lot of running blogs and sites that you should use Vaseline if you want to avoid bloody nipples.
 Fourth, and for me, the most important of them all, it was working, it was efficient.
 I didn’t have any bloody nipples anymore.